The Electric Vehicle Revolution, Transportation and Environment

 - 1899 Electric vehicles also held may speed and distance records.
 Among the most notable of these records was the breaking of the 100/km/h (62mph) speed barrier by Camille Jenatzy, a Belgian race car driver with his rocket shaped electric vehicle 29 April

-Electric vehicles the golden age
+Electric vehicle revolution the golden age

 In the late 1890s and early 1900s interest in motor vehicles increased.
 Electric battery-powered taxis became available at the end of the 19th century.